"Rulers make bad lovers

 - Lola Montez, the mistress of Ludwig I of Bavaria, has been credited with destroying his popularity and pretty much single-handedly causing a revolution.

-- Ancient Chinese attitudes towards women being what it was, historians very rarely had anything nice to say about wives and concubines of emperors:
+- Ancient Chinese attitudes towards women being what it was, its historians very rarely had anything nice to say about wives and concubines of emperors:

 - The last king of the Shang dynasty had a cruel concubine named Daji, who dragged the entire kingdom into senseless debauchery, cruelty and bloodshed.